danielrshabib/danielrshabib.github.io/_pages/about.md

 <br>
 During the six months before medical school, I continued working at Johns Hopkins Hospital as a research coordinator in the Department of Pediatrics.
 I led research projects on parents' trust in messengers of COVID-19-related information, children’s early determinants of illness, and primary care being central to improving both health equity and civic engagement.
 I also worked as a Postbaccalaureate fellow in NIDA’s [Technology and Translational Research Unit](https://bcurtislab.com/), where I conducted research on substance use discussions on social media and the need to humanize historically marginalized people who use drugs to improve health outcomes.

-I aspire to continue leading surgical outcomes research as well as advocating for health equity and patients’ rights.
+I aspire to continue spearheading surgical outcomes research, medical technology innovation, and advocacy for equitable healthcare and patients’ rights.

 <html>